 Be sure you identify the book.
 If you have a view binder, you can make a cover and slip it inside the clear plastic cover.
 You can also make an insert for the spine that includes your name and troop.

 Be sure that your final report is in the form of a completed Workbook, as required by the BSA Requirements.
 Carefully follow the instructions provided about what questions need to be answered in the report.
 You should be proud of what you have done, and your report should reflect this pride.

 Once you have written all the parts for the complete report and pulled together all the required parts, use your resources to help polish the report.
 This is good practice for future important pieces you will have to write like college applications, college papers and dissertations, and important job applications and resumes.
 At least three people should proofread and make suggestions.
 Utilize parents, Eagle Advisors, Project Coaches, teachers, friends and others who might see things you missed or have suggestions to make it a better report.
 In your scheduling, be sure to allow sufficient time to get this done.

-At the end of the Handbook document is an Eagle Project Summary and Yearbook Information form.
+There are instructions in the Handbook about submitting information for the Chester County Council Eagle Scout Yearbook.
+Be sure to provide this information through the link in the Handbook.
 This form collects information for the council records and for the Eagle Scout Yearbook that is published by the council for the annual recognition banquet each year.
-This form should be filled out and submitted to your Scoutmaster at your Scoutmaster conference with the Eagle Scout Rank Application form.
-These forms are specific to Chester County Council and do not apply to Scouts in other Councils.
+This process is specific to Chester County Council and do not apply to Scouts in other Councils.